-U.S. auto sales in October expected to drop 7 percent: J.D Power-LMC
+U.S. auto sales in October expected to drop 7 percent: J.D.
+Power-LMC

-DETROIT U.S. auto sales are forecast to drop more than 7 percent in October from the same period in 2015, the sixth monthly decline so far this year, as automakers offer steep discounts and adjust production to manage inventories, J.D.
-Power and LMC Automotive said on Monday.
+DETROIT (Reuters) - U.S. auto sales are forecast to drop more than 7 percent in October from the same period in 2015, the sixth monthly decline so far this year, as automakers offer steep discounts and adjust production to manage inventories, J.D.
+Power and LMC Automotive said on Friday.

 The two auto industry consultants said October U.S. new vehicle sales will number 1.347 million, down 7.3 percent from 1.453 million units a year earlier.
 The seasonally adjusted annualized rate for October will be 17.7 million vehicles, down from 18.1 million on the same basis a year earlier.
 This October has two fewer auto sales days than October of 2015.